La Palma Airport flights canceled due to volcanic ash cloud - NewsBreak

 La Palma Airport flights canceled due to volcanic ash cloud

-MADRID — (AP) — Flights to and from the Spanish island of La Palma were canceled Saturday because of an ash cloud spewing out of a volcano that has been erupting for a week.

-La Palma Airport operator Aena said on Twitter that plane traffic was suspended “due to the accumulation of ash" in the air.
-The company said other airports in the Canary Islands were still operational.
+MADRID (AP) — Flights to and from the Spanish island of La Palma have been canceled because of an ash cloud spewing out of a volcano that has been erupting for a week.
+La Palma Airport operator Aena said on Twitter that plane traffic was suspended on Saturday “due to the accumulation of ash” in the air.
+The company says other airports in the Canary Islands are still operating.
 La Palma is one of the seven islands that make up the Spanish archipelago in the Atlantic Ocean.
-The volcanic eruption that started last Sunday is the first in 50 years on La Palma, which has a population of about 85,000.
+The volcanic eruption that started last Sunday is the first in 50 years on La Palma, which has a population of about 85,000.www.wcn247.com

-The intensity of the volcanic eruptions has increased in recent days, prompting the evacuation of three additional villages on the island.
-Almost 7,000 people have had to leave their homes.

-Emergency crews pulled back from the volcano Friday as explosions sent molten rock and ash over a wide area.
-Lava flows have destroyed hundreds of buildings on the island's western side.

 Comments / 0